-Interest and other expense associated with claim on long-term contract relates to a lawsuit against a joint venture in which the Company is the managing partner.
-Please see "Note 15 - Commitments and Contingencies" in the Company's Form S-1/A filed on April 29, 2019, for a description of this matter, which was resolved in favor of the Company on June 13, 2018.
+The amount presented in gain associated with claim on long-term contract for the nine months ended September 28, 2018 relates to a lawsuit against a joint venture in which the Company is the managing partner.
+Please see "Note 14 - Commitments and Contingencies" in the Company's Form S-1/A filed on April 29, 2019, for a description of this matter, which was resolved in favor of the Company on June 13, 2018.

-Income tax expense
+Income tax expense (benefit)